isaacblum/412penn.com/house-rules.md

 ## 🚨 Emergencies & Issues

 * 🔥 Fire, injury, etc.: Call **911**
-* 🧰 Urgent issues (plumbing, heat): Call Omitted — see Airbnb app for details.
+* 🧰 Urgent issues (plumbing, heat): Call **970-299-9229**
 * 🔧 Non-urgent: Message us via the Airbnb app
+📣 Guests are expected to notify the host promptly of any issues affecting safety, habitability, or property function.

 ---